 While the London Eye is notorious for its long queues, your London experience might not be complete if you don't go on it.
 It's recommended to buy tickets in advance, which you can do on The London Eye website.
 You can purchase tickets alone or package it with tickets to other attractions such as Madame Tussauds or The London Dungeons.

-Oxford Street is a well-known shopping area.
+Oxford Street is a well-known shopping area and street in London.
 It's Europe's busiest shopping street and runs from Tottenham Court Road to Marble Arch on the edge of Hyde Park.